wp-plugins/interlinks/readme.txt

 Create internal Wiki-style links in your WordPress blog.
 Easy to use and once you've started you won't be able to live without it.
 Simply put [[ and ]] around a post title and it will link to the post in your blog.
 Also supports [[Post Title|This is a link to a post]] style tags.

-This newest version fixes a bug with the complicated links where it displays Array in red instead of the post title.

 == Installation ==

-1. Upload `hq-interlinks.php` to the `/wp-content/plugins/` directory
+1. Upload `hq-interlinks.php` to the `/wp-content/plugins/` directory or automatically install from the dashboard.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in the WordPress Dashboard.

 == Frequently Asked Questions ==